lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/kitforlearningcourse.rst

    <div style="margin-top: 30px;"></div>

-- If the spider robot's forward movement is abnormal, ensure that the spider robot's initial installation position is as shown below, and click here to jump to the servo calibration page.
+- If the spider robot's forward movement is abnormal, ensure that the spider robot's initial installation position is as shown below, and click here to jump to the servo calibration page. :ref:`Servo calibration and debug`

 - Since the code here only contains forward motion, the servo cannot be calibrated using the app; you only need to check the manual servo calibration section.